zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-google.md

 Short is known as short.

 [APZ 84.2] (# apz84.2) # apz84.2 .ref .apz} "Thanksgiving is a combination of knowing"
 Nandi combination is what Arupa Raga says.
-Idolatry clung to that karma.
+Idolatry clung to that kamma.
 Arupa Knowing that lust is a combination of Nandi, knowing that it is attachment, knowing that it is bondage and knowing that it is a pest
 It is short-sighted and decisive.
 "Ithi" (thus) is the junction of words, verses Matching.
 Fill in the blanks and complete the letters.
 The words are silly.
 Terms